TanStack/query/docs/src/pages/reference/hydration/hydrate.md

   - The state to hydrate into the client
 - `options: HydrateOptions`
   - Optional
-  - `defaultOptions: QueryOptions`
+  - `defaultOptions: DefaultOptions`
+    - Optional
+    - `mutations: MutationOptions` The default mutation options to use for the hydrated mutations.
-    - The default query options to use for the hydrated queries.
+    - `queries: QueryOptions` The default query options to use for the hydrated queries.